Outer-crust equations of state for neutron stars: Theoretical Framework

 where $\mu_{e}=(\hbar^{2}c^{2}k_{F_{e}}^{2}+m_{e}^{2}c^{4})^{1/2}$ is the electron chemical potential including the rest-mass contribution, and $n_{e}=Zn_{b}/A$ follows from charge neutrality.
 At a given pressure, the equilibrium composition is determined by minimizing the Gibbs free energy per baryon~\citep{Baym-71},

 Since the outer crust is well described as cold catalyzed matter, thermal contributions can be neglected (T=0), and the quantity to be minimized reduces to

-For each pressure, the optimal nucleus is obtained by minimizing $\mu(A,Z,P)$ with respect to the mass number $A$ and the proton number $Z$, yielding the equilibrium nuclide sequence that defines the outer-crust equation of state.
+For each pressure, the optimal nucleus is obtained by minimizing $\mu(A,Z,P)$ with respect to the mass number $A$ and the proton number $Z$, yielding the equilibrium nuclide sequence that defines the outer-crust EOS.
 The chemical potential is continuous across a transition from one nuclide to another.